Homework 7: t-tests and ANOVA

 (group A = individual instruction with tutor; group B = lecture; group C = computer).
 Example from Kirby 1993, p.
 277.

-- Write out the null and alternate hypotheses.
+- Write out the null and alternative hypotheses.

 - Test assumption of normality